All Episodes

 I still have to figure this out.

-Uh the immigration bill.
+The immigration bill.

-You know, Dingy Harry, the politico had a story that Dingy Harry said that Mitch McConnell told him they're not even going to try to block the vote.
+You know, Dingy Harry, the Politico, had a story that Dingy Harry said that Mitch McConnell told him they're not even going to try to block the vote.

 They're not even going to force cloture on it.

-And the McConnell's office sent an email I said, no, no, no, no.
+I said, no, no, no, no.

-That political got that wrong.
+That Politico got that wrong.

-So we're not going to stop Obama from being Obama.
+So, folks, we're not going to stop Obama from being Obama.

 If he wants to gouge us in the eye by appointing Rice and Samantha Power, that's what he's going to do.